tecgraf/dependency-template-maven-plugin/README.md

 Two templates are used during the process: main and artifact templates.

+The plugin is configured to run by default in the `compile` maven phase.

 ## Main template

 Receives the formatted list of dependencies.